 EVannex Trunk Organizer for Model S

-The ROLA Trunk Organizer is an aftermarket product carried by EVannex and designed to help one organize their stuff within the Model S trunk footwell.
+The ROLA Trunk Organizer is an aftermarket product carried by EVannex but also sold on Amazon that’s designed to help one organize their stuff within the Model S trunk footwell.

 The product comes in a long flat box and simply pops open to form the organizer.
 The process couldn’t have been simpler.